 We wait all year, daydreaming of that moment when we’ve passed security, made the transfer, unpacked, changed and finally made it to the beach - toes sinking into hot white sand.
 Let’s face it the beach has to be one of the things we Brits really look forward to the most when it comes to considering our summer holiday and Cyprus has got this one covered.
 Whilst of course to say “best” involves a whole heap of subjectivity we’ve made sure that we’ve reviewed a good range of beaches so you can find your perfect escape.
-After all, Cyprus does boast 53 Blue Flag beaches - that's the most Blue Flags per capita in the world!
+After all, Cyprus does boast 57 Blue Flag beaches!

 A great beach for anyone staying in the Ayia Napa area, we’re told time and again by our customers that Nissi is one of the best beaches they’ve ever visited let alone in Cyprus.
 Gorgeous white sands, rock pool areas, turquoise water, amazing sunsets… the list of charms is endless.
 For the more adventurous or younger traveller there are also a number of water sports available and even bungee jumping.
 The restaurants and bars are also fantastic and nothing beats a sunset cocktail with a sea view.